 Preparing meals at home gives parents control over both the quality and quantity of food and provides a place for parents and older children to model good eating habits for younger children.

 - Serve sensible portion sizes so kids know that "supersized" isn't normal.

 - Help kids understand how to eat until they are comfortably satisfied, but not full.

 - Let children serve themselves as early as age five so they begin to regulate portions themselves.

 - Don't pressure kids to clear their plates; encourage them to judge fullness by physical rather than visual cues.

 The final meal of the day is about much more than rounding out your nutritional requirements.
 Dinner is a time (maybe the only time) to come together, catch up and talk about the day, so get the whole family invested before they even pick up their forks.

 - Allow each family member to choose the menu on a regular rotation.

-The key to successfully making dinner with limited time and still filling the seats at your table is choosing a recipe that’s short on steps but big on flavor.
+The key to successfully making dinner with limited time and still drawing the whole family to the table is choosing a recipe that’s short on steps but big on flavor.
 Checking out these tasty dishes, and answer the “what’s for dinner” question with ease.

 Does your family come together at dinnertime?
 What are the keys to your success?